 Maryanne grew up in rural northern New Jersey where her love for great outdoor adventures began.
 She got involved in trails in 1986 after moving to the unincorporated area San Diego County when she volunteered to help with an assessment of the historic California Riding and Hiking Trail.
 She realized then just how important trails were to her community.
 She became an advocate promoting the idea of multi-use trails to the County Board of Supervisors.
 In 2002, Maryanne was hired as County of San Diego Trails Program Coordinator.
 In her free time, you can find her on her neighborhood trails hiking, walking her Doberman or riding one of her Arabian horses.

-The Foundation has one independent contractor who manages the foundations affairs and serves as the Co-Host of the conference in conjunction with State Park staff:
+The Foundation has one independent contractor who manages the foundations affairs and serves to coordinate the conference in conjunction with State Park staff:

 Laurel Harkness, Executive Director

 Laurel Harkness grew up in the Sierra Nevada foothills, where she had access to singletrack trails in her backyard.
 She got on her first mountain bike in 1987 and has since had a long career recreating in the outdoors mountain biking, whitewater kayaking, river guiding, hiking, backcountry skiing, and flyfishing.
 Laurel earned her degree in Soil and Water Science from UC Davis, with a concentration in Viticulture.
 After working in the wine industry for a period of time, Laurel worked as project manager during the dot-com boom in Seattle.
 Laurel has had a long and varied career in nonprofit consulting, project management, technology, and land use planning.
 With over 15 years in outdoor recreation advocacy, Laurel is passionate about connecting all people to landscapes through trails and recreation experiences.
-In addition to her role with the California Trails Conference Foundation, Laurel currently serves as the California – Hawaii Region Director with the International Mountain Bicycling Association.
+In addition to her role with the California Trails Conference Foundation, Laurel currently serves as the Executive Director of the Society of Outdoor Recreation Professionals.

 For the last 15 years Laurel has called Mt.
 Shasta home, where she enjoys an abundance of outdoor recreation in all four seasons with her two outdoor adventuring teenage kids.
 Laurel still keeps a hand in the world of winegrapes too, harvesting small batches of California’s finest each year and keeping the home cellar stocked.